Extending and Applying Automated HERMES Software Publication Workflows: HERMES

 The HERMES workflow is designed to be run within a continuous integration (CI) pipeline independent of the CI infrastructure in use.
 Supported platforms include, but are not limited to, \href{https://docs.github.com/en/actions}{GitHub Actions}\footnote{\url{https://docs.github.com/en/actions}} and \href{https://docs.gitlab.com/ee/ci/}{GitLab CI}\footnote{\url{https://docs.gitlab.com/ee/ci/}}.
 The pipeline-based approach enables a push-based model, compared to other pull-based workflows (e.g. the \href{https://developers.zenodo.org/#update-schedule}{Zenodo-GitHub integration}\footnote{\url{https://developers.zenodo.org/\#update-schedule}})~\cite{concept-paper}.
 Running \texttt{hermes} on in-house resources, e.g., your own source code repository platform instance and continuous integration system, also reduces the dependency on third-party services.

 The overall HERMES workflow consists of five phases that form a pipeline as shown in \autoref{fig:work}.
-In the pipeline, the step for each phase needs to run successfully before the subsequent step can be started.
+In the pipeline, each phase needs to run successfully before the subsequent phase can be started.
 Each phase of the workflow has a clear objective:

 \begin{description} \item [harvest] During this phase, metadata is collected into a common, well-defined data model that is derived from CodeMeta~\cite{JonesEtAl2023}.
 As rich descriptive metadata is the key element to useful software publication, \texttt{hermes} strives to collect all metadata from source code repositories and connected platforms.
 It supports the collection from structured metadata sources like Citation File Format~\cite{druskat2021CFF} files, CodeMeta files, or Git history.
 However, it can also be extended to retrieve unstructured metadata, e.g., from a README file or a CONTRIBUTORS list.